Non-Log-Concave and Nonsmooth Sampling via Langevin Monte Carlo Algorithms: Proximal Langevin Monte Carlo Algorithms

 \subsection{Forward-Backward Unadjusted Langevin Algorithm}

-A potential drawback of using the Moreau envelope in MYULA as a smooth approximation of only the possibly nonsmooth part $g$ is that it often does not maintain the maximum-a-posteriori (MAP) estimator of the original target distribution. \cite{eftekhari2022forward} pointed out such a limitation and proposed the use of the forward-backward envelope instead to address this issue, which leads to the \emph{forward-backward unadjusted Langevin algorithm} (FBULA).
+A potential drawback of using the Moreau envelope in MYULA as a smooth approximation of only the possibly nonsmooth part $g$ is that it often does not maintain the maximum-a-posteriori (MAP) estimator of the original target distribution.
+Concurrent works \cite{eftekhari2023forward,ghaderi2024smoothing} pointed out such a limitation and proposed the use of the forward-backward envelope instead to address this issue, which leads to the \emph{forward-backward unadjusted Langevin algorithm} (FBULA) and the \emph{smoothing unadjusted Langevin algorithm} (SULA) .
 For $\lambda>0$, the forward-backward envelope of $U=f+g\in\Gamma_0(\RR^d)$ \cite{stella2017forward,themelis2018forward} is defined by

 which has an explicit expression involving the gradient of $f$ and the Moreau envelope of $g$:

 For $\lambda\in(0, 1/L)$, where $L>0$ is the Lipschitz constant of $\nabla f$, the forward-backward envelope is continuously differentiable and its gradient is given by